LitzN/KetoMeals/README.md

 ### __Testing Functionality and Responsive design__

 #### __Site Wide Features__
-* __Navigation bar__
-    * To test navigation bar is functional, I clicked on all navigation links which all led to the named page.
-The toggle button displayed on smaller screen widths and led to the correct pages.
+* __Navigation bar__ To test navigation bar is functional, I clicked on all navigation links which all led to the named page.
+The toggle button displayed on smaller screen widths opened when selected and led to the correct pages.
-* __Cookware promotion__
-    I pressed each of the advert links on all the recipes in the "My recipes" and "Home" pages.
+* __Cookware promotion__ I pressed each of the advert links on all the recipes in the "My recipes" and "Home" pages.
 Each opened the relevant products amazon purchase page in a new tab as expected.
 Images resized on smaller device screen width to maintain advert appearance.

 #### __Homepage__
 * __Meal Type selector buttons__ I tested each of these buttons by pressing them and checking results which appeared were for the correct meal type.
 * __Meal Type results__ are displayed through cards with an expandable section for the recipe.
 As cards were created through a template I clicked on the toggle for one recipe of each type to ensure the correct data was displaying.
+Google developer tools were used to ensure page styling adjusted with screen width.
 * __Search bar__ was tested by searching for the words "stevia" and "tomato" as they appear in several recipes.
 All recipes containing the words were displayed.
 One featured the word exclusively in the recipe name and the others were ingredients.
 * __Search results__ collapsible list results all open when clicked on to display the correct recipe and cookware promotions.
 Using google developer tools,